-The Worshipper figurine from about 38,000 years ago is carved on a small ivory plaque with a doll-like figure along with multiple rows of grooves and dots./Courtesy of State Museum of Württemberg
+The Worshipper figurine from about 38,000 years ago is carved on a small ivory plaque with a doll-like shape, multiple rows of grooves, and dots./Courtesy of Württemberg State Museum

-Between 3500 and 3000 B.C., the Sumerians of ancient Mesopotamia in what is now Iraq carved wedge-shaped symbols into clay tablets with reed pens.
-These are cuneiform, the oldest known script of humankind.
-The invention date of writing might be pushed back by as much as 30,000 years.
-Symbols similar to cuneiform have been identified on Stone Age artifacts from 40,000 years ago excavated in Germany.
+From 3500–3000 B.C., the Sumerians of ancient Mesopotamia, in what is now Iraq, carved wedge-shaped signs on clay tablets with reed pens.
+These are cuneiform, the oldest known writing system.
+The invention of writing may turn out to be 30,000 years earlier than thought.
+Signs similar to cuneiform have been identified on Stone Age artifacts unearthed in Germany dating back 40,000 years.

-Christian Bentz of Saarland University and Ewa Dutkiewicz of the Museum of Prehistory and Early History in Berlin said they confirmed that the order of symbols engraved on Germany's Stone Age artifacts had a level of complexity and information density equivalent to cuneiform, according to a study published on the 24th (local time) in the Proceedings of the National Academy of Sciences (PNAS).
-The meanings of the symbols are unknown, but the finding suggests a system capable of carrying information.
+Christian Bentz of Saarland University and Ewa Dutkiewicz of the Museum of Prehistory and Early History in Berlin said on the 24th, local time, in the Proceedings of the National Academy of Sciences (PNAS), that "the order of signs engraved on Stone Age artifacts in Germany has a level of complexity and information density comparable to cuneiform."
+The meanings of the signs are unknown, but the findings suggest a system capable of carrying information.

-◇ Matches the migration timing of Homo sapiens
+◇ Matches the migration period of Homo sapiens

-In the 1860s, archaeologists excavated hundreds of tools for making rope and clothing, musical instruments, and figurines combining human and animal forms from caves at the foot of the Swabian Alps in southwestern Germany.
+In the 1860s, archaeologists excavated hundreds of tools for making rope and clothing, musical instruments, and hybrid human-animal figurines from caves at the foot of the Swabian Alps in southwestern Germany.
 All were artifacts made from the tusks and bones of now-extinct animals such as mammoths, cave lions, and cave bears.
-Bentz said these artifacts, estimated to have been made between 43,000 and 34,000 years ago, contain the symbolic precursors of what is so far the oldest known writing.
+Bentz said these artifacts, estimated to have been made 43,000 to 34,000 years ago, contain the oldest symbolic precursors of writing known so far.

-On 260 artifacts, 22 types of symbols were engraved more than 3,000 times.
-The most frequently used symbol was a V-shaped notch, followed by lines, crosses, and dots.
-Y-shaped or star-shaped symbols were used less often.
-Without decisive evidence like the Rosetta Stone, on which Egyptian hieroglyphs are written alongside ancient Greek, there is currently no way to decipher these symbols.
-Instead, the researchers analyzed the order of the symbols.
-Rather than seeking meaning, they examined whether the symbols had complexity as a script sufficient to carry information.
+On 260 artifacts, 22 types of signs were engraved more than 3,000 times.
+The most frequently used was a V-shaped notch, followed by lines, crosses, and dots.
+Y-shaped or star-shaped signs were used less often.
+Without decisive evidence like the Rosetta Stone, which records Egyptian hieroglyphs alongside ancient Greek, there is currently no way to decipher these signs.
+Instead, the researchers analyzed the order of the signs.
+Rather than seeking meanings, they tested whether the signs had the complexity of a script sufficient to carry information.

-A mammoth figurine from about 40,000 years ago (left) found in the Vogelherd cave in Germany and a Sumerian clay tablet from 3500 BC (right).
-The system of symbols incised on the mammoth figurine is found to share patterns of complexity and information density similar to the Sumerians' cuneiform script./Courtesy of University of Tübingen, Staatliche Museen zu Berlin
+A mammoth figurine from about 40,000 years ago (left) discovered in the Vogelherd Cave in Germany and a Sumerian clay tablet from 3500 BC (right).
+The system of symbols incised on the mammoth figurine is found to share similar patterns of complexity and information density with Sumerian cuneiform./Courtesy of University of Tübingen, National Museums in Berlin

-The team used a computer to analyze the complexity and information density of the symbol sequences.
-They then compared the results with Mesopotamian cuneiform that appeared between 3500 and 3350 B.C. and with modern scripts.
-The analysis found that the 40,000-year-old symbol sequences were clearly distinguishable from modern writing but similar to proto-cuneiform.
-Dutkiewicz said, "Humans have long intentionally left marks on objects, but systematically and repeatedly using clearly distinguishable signs as in this case is a completely different order of behavior."
+The researchers used computers to analyze the complexity and information density of the sign sequences.
+They then compared the results with Mesopotamian cuneiform that appeared from 3500–3350 B.C. and with modern scripts.
+The 40,000-year-old sign sequences were clearly distinguishable from modern writing but similar to proto-cuneiform.
+Dutkiewicz said, "Humans have long left intentional marks on objects, but the systematic, repeated use of clearly distinct signs as in this case is a completely different order of behavior."

-The artifacts found in Germany are thought to have been made by a group of Homo sapiens who arrived in Europe about 45,000 years ago.
-The researchers said the findings suggest that the first hunter-gatherers in Europe, Homo sapiens, had already developed a system of symbols by 40,000 years ago to record their thoughts.
-Bentz said, "Homo sapiens, the direct ancestors of modern humans, likely had the same cognitive abilities as we do today when they left Africa and spread across the world," adding, "It may not be so surprising that humanity experimented with communication through writing for so long."
+The German artifacts are thought to have been made by groups of Homo sapiens who arrived in Europe about 45,000 years ago.
+The team said the results suggest that Homo sapiens, Europe's first hunter-gatherers, had already been developing a sign system to record their thoughts 40,000 years ago.
+Bentz said, "Homo sapiens, the direct ancestors of modern humans, likely possessed the same cognitive abilities as we do today when they left Africa and spread across the world," adding, "It may not be surprising that humanity experimented with communication through writing for so long."

-◇ Different symbols for humans and animals; may have been a calendar
+◇ Different signs for humans and animals; may have been a calendar

-Cuneiform began in the Mesopotamian civilization, where agricultural culture developed, as an accounting system to record items such as crop yields.
-If so, what did Stone Age writing contain?
-A clue lies in the fact that the symbols used differed by artifact.
-The cross was a commonly used symbol on artifacts or tools depicting horses or mammoths, but it was not used at all on artifacts depicting humans.
+Cuneiform began in the Mesopotamian civilization, where agriculture developed, as an accounting system to record things like crop yields.
+So what did Stone Age writing capture?
+A clue lies in the fact that different signs were used depending on the artifact.
+The cross was frequently used on artifacts or tools depicting horses or mammoths, but it did not appear on artifacts depicting humans.
 In contrast, dots were not used on tools at all.

-Dutkiewicz described this as "a robust pattern indicating that the symbols applied to media were intentionally selected."
-The cross might not have been used to describe humans, and dots may have been used only for living subjects.
-The meanings are unknown, but the symbols may have carried information.
+Dutkiewicz described this as "a robust pattern indicating that the signs applied to media were deliberately selected."
+The cross may not have described humans, and dots may have been used only for living subjects.
+The meanings are unknown, but the signs may have carried information.

-Next to animal paintings on European cave walls, lines are also engraved; scientists infer that these lines serve as writing describing game animals./Courtesy of Cambridge Archaeological Journal
+Lines are also incised beside animal drawings in Europe's cave art.
+Scientists infer that these lines serve as script describing game animals./Courtesy of Cambridge Archaeological Journal

-Ben Marwick, an anthropology professor at the University of Washington, said in Science the same day that "geometric markings likely functioned as important information technology," adding, "They would have supported the complex social cooperation needed to hunt large animals such as mammoths."
-In 2023, researchers at Durham University in the United Kingdom argued that sequences of dots, lines, and Y-shaped symbols placed next to animal drawings in European caves from 20,000 years ago were codes to record the behavior of prey.
+Ben Marwick of the University of Washington's anthropology department told Science the same day that "geometric signs were likely an important information technology," adding, "They would have supported the complex social cooperation needed to hunt large animals such as mammoths."
+In 2023, a team at Durham University in the United Kingdom argued that dots, lines, and Y-shaped signs placed in sequences next to animal drawings in 20,000-year-old European caves were codes recording prey behavior.

-The team also raised the possibility that the symbols engraved on the German artifacts were a calendar.
-For example, a hybrid figure of a lion and human made from mammoth tusk bears rows of dots and notches arranged in 13 or 12 lines.
-Dutkiewicz said this could reflect calendar observations.
-It would mean they recorded in symbols the 12 to 13 times the moon waxes and wanes in a year.
-A calendar would have been essential to know when prey migrated.
+The team also suggested the signs carved on the German artifacts may have been a calendar.
+For example, a lion-human hybrid carved from mammoth ivory is engraved with dots and notches arranged in 13 or 12 rows.
+Dutkiewicz said this may represent calendar observations.
+It would mean they recorded the 12–13 times the moon waxes and wanes in a year with signs.
+A calendar would have been essential for tracking when prey migrated.

-Then why did the symbols of the Swabian hunters not develop into a complete writing system?
-Marwick said society at the time likely did not need a refined script.
-Hunter-gatherers had a system perfectly suited to their needs and felt no pressure to change it.
-By contrast, in the much later agricultural societies, populations surged and commerce developed, creating a need for formal writing to maintain complex societies.
+So why didn't the hunters' signs in the Swabian region develop into a full writing system?
+Marwick said society at the time likely did not need writing that sophisticated.
+Hunter-gatherers then had systems that perfectly met their needs, and they felt no pressure to change them.
+By contrast, in much later agricultural societies, population boomed and commerce developed, and official scripts were likely needed to maintain complex societies.

 References